 These substitutes will give you the onion flavor that you’re after, but they will change the texture of your recipe, and they may also affect how many servings you get out of your recipe—dried onions just take up less space than chopped onions.
 If either of these is a concern, consider adding another ingredient to replace the lost texture and to bring the recipe back up to its intended volumes.

-Example: If the recipe calls for one medium onion, chopped, add a Tablespoon of onion powder, plus a cup of chopped carrots or celery.
+For example, if the recipe calls for one medium chopped onion, add a tablespoon of onion powder plus a cup of chopped carrots or celery.